Kristopher-Ray/polaris-us.org/content/faqs/ccp-conducting-genocide-xinjiang.md

 ---
+weight: 2
-title: The CCP is conducting a genocide in Xinjiang
+title: The CCP is Conducting a Genocide in Xinjiang
 faqs_categories:
   - China
-weight: 2
 ---

 - China unleashed a deadly virus on the world, then they lied, arrested, and bullied anyone who tried to tell the truth about dangers of the virus.